pflanze/xmlhub-indexer/README.md

 away the name string and get all keys) and then compare the fingerprints (hex number string with spaces) on the screen.

+(Note: the version tags start with a `v`.
+Christian sometimes also creates tags that start with `cj`, those do not represent version numbers, but just sign the code after reviewing on his secure machine;
+they might be useful to verify authenticity, but are ignored when deriving the version number compiled into the binary (and can be seen via the `--version` option).)

 While care has been taken to try to make the `xmlhub-build-index` source code easy to understand (newbie-friendly), for `make-xmlhub-indexer-release` that goal has been dropped; it does use